ComposableFi/composable/docs/docs/developer-guides/cosmwasm-cli.md

 ### Setting up the environment to deploy on a local network of Picasso

 Once your node is set up on local from the previous step, open the Polkadot-Js explorer to view activity changes on your local network by heading to the development section with the custom endpoint linked [here](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9988#/explorer).
 If Polkadot-JS fails to load your local network after running the node, it is possible that there was an error during the build process, resulting in the failure to load it correctly.
-For development support, feel free to ping us in the dev-chat channel on our [Discord](https://discord.com/invite/composable).

 ### Setting up the environment to deploy on Picasso Rococo

 Once you have completed the setup of your development environment, you can proceed to the [PolkadotJS explorer](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fpicasso-rococo-rpc-lb.composablenodes.tech#/explorer) dedicated to Picasso Rococo.
-This explorer allows you to monitor real-time events and also interact with `pallet-cosmwasm` without the need to interact with the CLI.
+This explorer allows you to monitor real-time events and also interact with `ccw` without the need to interact with the CLI.

 To deploy contracts on Picasso Rococo, you will need PICA tokens for testing.
 To assist with this, we have established a [faucet](https://matrix.to/#/#picasso-rococo-faucet:matrix.org) on the Matrix platform.
 It enables developers to receive PICA tokens specifically for the Picasso Rococo network.
 To retrieve your address, you can visit the [Accounts page](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fpicasso-rococo-rpc-lb.composablenodes.tech#/accounts) in PolkadotJS.
 For detailed instructions on creating a PolkadotJS wallet, please refer to [this guide](../user-guides/polkadotjs-extension-create-account.md) we have published.
 Additionally, make sure you have updated to the latest metadata and have enabled the 'Allow use on any chain' option within the PolkadotJS plugin.

+A useful resource for interacting with PolkadotJS is their [developer documentation](https://polkadot.js.org/docs/).

 ## Interacting with the CLI